-If the complaint is made by authors of publications in Bentham Science journals or books against another author of a publication of another journal or book within Bentham Science, then the Editor-in-Chief of one journal may contact the Editor-in-Chief of another Bentham Science journal.
+If the complaint is made by authors of publications in Bentham OPEN journals or books against another author of a publication of another journal or book within Bentham OPEN, then the Editor-in-Chief of one journal may contact the Editor-in-Chief of another Bentham OPEN journal.
 The rest of the procedure remains the same for such cases, as stated earlier.

 Types of Misconduct

 Data fabrication is the intentional misrepresentation of research results.
 As with other forms of scientific misconduct, it is concerted effort that highlights fabrication.
 There are various ways through which facts can be fabricated.
 Experimental data can be fabricated by writing experiments that were never conducted, and precise data can be influenced or misrepresented to suit an anticipated result.

 Data falsification is the manipulation of research resources, equipment, or processes, including omitting and varying facts, with the objective of giving a false impression.
 The results are categorized as deceptive if the data are placed as images and also when changes are made to images.
 This applies to the cases, including mislabeled figures, missing integral funding and/or other information, and authors' competing interests.
 It may, however, be legitimate and even necessary to edit images.
 Generally, if an author’s figures are questionable, he is requested to provide original data from the authors.